China Xi Jinping tells national security team to prepare for worst-case scenario as leaders warn of AI risks - ExBulletin

 The Beijing meeting discussed the need for “dedicated efforts to safeguard political security and improve governance of internet data security and artificial intelligence”, the official Xinhua news agency said.

-Xi, who is China’s head of state, army commander and chairman of the party’s National Security Commission, called on the meeting to “remain keenly aware of the complicated and difficult circumstances facing national security. “.
+Xi, who is China’s head of state, army commander and chairman of the party’s National Security Commission, called on the meeting to “remain fully aware of the complicated and difficult circumstances facing national security.” .

 China needs a “new development model with a new security architecture”, Xi Jinping reported.

-Meanwhile, party leaders have reportedly warned of the risks posed by advances in AI while calling for stronger national security measures.
+Meanwhile, party leaders have reportedly warned of the risks posed by advances in AI while calling for enhanced national security measures.

 China is already devoting vast resources to removing any perceived political threat to party dominance, with spending on police and security personnel exceeding that on the military.